-Fast MLV processing on GPU
+Fast MLV Player and Viewer on GPU

-Magic Lantern (ML) is a firmware add-on for Canon digital single-lens reflex (DSLR) cameras and the EOS M. It adds features for DSLR filmmaking and still photography, and is free and open-source.
+Magic Lantern (ML) is a firmware add-on for Canon digital single-lens reflex (DSLR) cameras and EOS M. It adds features for DSLR filmmaking and still photography, and is free and open-source.
 The most important feature of ML is the ability to shoot video in RAW.

 What are main disadvantages of current solutions to play MLV files?

-What we can do for fast MLV processing
+What we can do for fast MLV processing on GPU

 - MLV post processing with DCP and LCP profiles

 - Export MLV to DNG (uncompressed DNG or CDNG, lossless JPEG compression, lossy BMD RAW 3:1, 4:1 and 5:1)